 Elvira Hammond is a college assistant professor in the Department of History.
 She has an M.A. in Chinese Language and Literature from Stanford University, is fluent in Chinese, and has traveled widely in China.

 Dr. Hammond teaches East and Southeast Asian history.
 His field of specialization is the cultural and intellectual history of China, in particular the Ming Dynasty from the fifteenth through the seventeenth centuries.

 Dr. Harvey teaches comparative politics and Latin American politics.
 His research interests include rural social movements, political change in Chiapas and Mexico, and human rights and democratization in Latin America.
 Dr. Harvey is also the Director of the Center for Latin American and Border Studies.

-Liz Horodowich, Associate Professor of History
+Liz Horodowich, Professor of History

 Professor Horodowich teaches early modern European history.
 Her current research deals with obscenity, language and state formation in Renaissance Venice, and with Italian representations of the New World discoveries.